-Either a landlord or aA tenant may seek to have a rent dispute heard before the Board when the proposed rent increase: 1) raises the rent to an amount more than ten percent (10%) greater than the base rent, -2) increases the monthly rent by an amount greater than seventy five dollars (\$75) per month, or 23) increases the monthly rent by an amount greater than \$100 per month.
-Beginning on July 1, 2017, and each July 1 thereafter, this threshold for a rent increase that is greater than \$100 shall increase by an amount equal to the prior year's increase, if any, in the Consumer Price Index, as determined by the United States Department of Labor and adopted by the City of San Leandro for its annual budget.
-The City shall use the February to February change in the CPI to calculate the annual increase, if any.
-A decrease in the CPI shall not result in a decrease of this threshold for a rent increase.plus the annual Consumer Price Index (CPI) adjustment adopted by the City or 3) follows a prior rent increase imposed within the previous twelve-month period.
-The party-tenant seeking a rent review must submit the hearing request in writing to the Community Development Department-Director of the City of San Leandro, 835 East 14th Street, San Leandro, CA 94577, within fifteen (15) calendar days of the tenant's receipt of a notice of rent increase.
-The hearing request must be received by the Community Development Director, (or post marked (if submitted by mail) within fifteen (15) calendar days of receipt of the notice of rent increase such receipt if the request for review is mailed).
+Either a landlord or a tenant may seek to have a rent dispute heard before the Board when the proposed rent increase: 1) raises the rent to an amount more than ten eight percent (810%) greater than the base rent, or 2) increases the monthly rent by an amount greater than seventy-five dollars (\$75) per month, or 3) follows a prior rent increase imposed within the previous twelve-month period.
+The party-tenant seeking a rent review must submit the hearing request in writing to the Community Development Department Director of the City of San Leandro, 835 East 14th Street, San Leandro, CA 94577, within fifteen thirty (3015) calendar days of the tenant's receipt of a notice of rent increase.
+The hearing request must be received by the Community Development Director, (or post marked (if submitted by mail) within thirty

+(3015) calendar days of receipt of the notice of rent increases such receipt if the request for review is mailed).
 The request must be accompanied by a copy of the Landlord's Notice of Increase.